Supporting Diverse Learning Needs in Primary

 EMPOWER EVERY CHILD TO THRIVE

 Children learn in different ways.
-The resources found on this page are designed to support Primary leaders and teachers as they work to meet the diverse learning needs of the children they serve.
+The content found in this resource kit is designed to support Primary leaders and teachers as they work to meet the diverse learning needs of the children they serve.

 Children may require personalised support for many reasons — including shyness, anxiety, sensory sensitivities, neurodivergence, attentional differences, traumatic backgrounds, or medical conditions.